ovh/docs/pages/public_cloud/compute/first_steps_with_public_cloud_instance/guide.en-asia.md

 Click on `Stop`{.action}.

-This will stop the instance.
+This will put the instance in an `Off` state, but you will still be charged the same price for your instance.
 Refer to our guide [Shelve or pause an instance](/pages/public_cloud/compute/suspend_or_pause_an_instance#suspend-stop-an-instance) for detailed information.

 Click on `Boot`{.action} to reactivate the instance.